horatiu-udrea/RuntimeTerror/SRS.md

 - present its public information to the users

 ## 3.2 External Interface Requirements
+ There are 4 types of external interface requirements: User Interfaces, Hardware Interfaces, Software Interfaces and Communication Interfaces.
+ #### User Interfaces :
+ The conference management system contains a form for users to log in, register, choose a section or buy a ticket.
+ The users can be parts of the following categories: steering committe, program committee memeber or authors.
+ The program committee members are co-chairs, chairs or reviewers.
+ Authors can be speakers as well.
+ Only the steering committee can create a conference or create a conference section.
+ Authors can submit a paper and the speakers can improve papers and also upload contents of a presentation.
+ Reviewers have to review papers and change them in case of the conflicting ones.
+ Chiars users can make a final decision for a conflictiong paper.
+ Co-chairs  can change conference deadlines, assign papers for reviewers and request decision for a conflicting paper.
+ Program committee members have the chance to bid on papers.
+ #### Hardware Interfaces :
+ The Conference Management System uses hardware interfaces similar to most online web applications including visual and interactional support (e.g monitor, keyboard, mouse).
+ #### Software Interfaces :
+ The system will include a database to store the user information, conference information and other types information  specific to the account type.
+The system will be separate from the native operating system as it functions entirely as a web application displayed within a web browser (i.e. Chrome, Firefox,  Internet Explorer).
+ #### Communication Interfaces :
+ The system is a web application, so it needs to communicate with all web browsers available.The system also needs to communicate with an e-mail service to send reminders to  users.
+The system will use HTTP communication standards.
 ## 3.3 System Features
 The system needs to be:
 - able to logically behave as three seperate systems (Backend, Frontend, Database)